KSP-KOS/KOS/doc/source/structures/communication/message_queue.rst

 .. method:: MessageQueue:POP()

-    :parameter item: (any type) item to be added

-    Appends the new value given to the end of the list.
+    Returns the first message in the queue and removes it.
+Messages in the queue are always ordered by their arrival date.

 .. method:: MessageQueue:PEEK()

-    :parameter item: (any type) item to be added

-    Appends the new value given to the end of the list.
+    :return: :struct:`Message`

+    Returns the first message in the queue without removing it from the queue.

 .. method:: MessageQueue:CLEAR()

-    :parameter item: (any type) item to be added

-    Appends the new value given to the end of the list.
+    Removes all messages from the queue.

 .. method:: MessageQueue:PUSH(message)

     :parameter message: :struct:`Message` message to be added

-    You can use this message to explicitely add a message to a queue.
+    You can use this message to explicitly add a message to this queue.
+This will insert this exact message to the queue, all attributes that are normally added automatically by kOS (:attr:`Message:SENTAT`, :attr:`Message:RECEIVEDAT` and :attr:`Message:SENDER`) will not be changed.